 Now, you also can’t afford to pay commissions for deals where customers cancel or fail to pay!
 You also want to make sure reps can’t game the system by prematurely declaring deals as “won” when they know that payment may be a problem down the road.
 In short, you need some type of defensive counter-measure to handle failure to pay.
 Enter claw backs.

 How Not To Implement Claw Backs

 A common mistake it to try to apply claw backs retroactively.
 For example, let’s say that we’re in June.
-You just learned that a customer went out of business after signing a contract signed in January.
-You’ve already paid commissions for this deal and now want to “reverse” commissions.
+You just learned that a customer went out of business after signing a contract in January.
+You’ve already paid commissions for this deal, and now want to “reverse” commissions.
 One possible approach is to try to make a negative adjustment to already paid January commissions.
 This seems quite reasonable since, after all, corresponding commissions were paid in January.

 However, there are many problems associated with retroactive claw backs:

 - Most of the time, there isn’t a specific commission amount associated with the January transaction.
 Why?
 Because any plan with payout tiers precludes per-transaction commission amounts.
 Indeed, any plan with tiers pays commissions for results in aggregate.
 Learn more here.

 - Reps will end up with fragmented and confusing commission statements.
 Their June commission statement will have a June component, but also various “reversals” for previous periods (ex: Jan, Feb, March).
 Note that some reversals may cause reps to fall to a lower January attainment tier, causing a significant drop in commissions – and so a large negative adjustment which may be hard to understand or explain.

 - From an operational perspective, you will need to constantly re-calculate commissions for all previous periods.
 Consider our same example of a June commission statement, with a single canceled January deal.
 To calculate the reversal amount, you would need to:

 - Identify the deal’s original booking date (January)